18F/handbook/_pages/policies/tech-policies/security-incidents.md

 1. If the incident involves [cloud.gov](https://cloud.gov/) platform operations/security, start [following the additional checklist here](https://cloud.gov/docs/ops/security-ir-checklist/).

 1. Following notification to GSA, the Incident Response team will contact you requesting more information.
-If the incident is related to cloud.gov, please ensure they CC the cloud.gov team (cloud-gov-support@gsa.gov), but try to drive as much of the conversation back to [#incident-response](https://gsa-tts.slack.com/messages/incident-response) in Slack as possible.
+If the incident is related to cloud.gov, please ensure they CC the cloud.gov team (cloud-gov-support@gsa.gov)

 1. If you cannot access email or Slack, please [contact the GSA IT Service Desk]({{ "/gsa-internal-tools/#it-service-desk" | relative_url }}) and ask them to forward the relevant information to the addresses above.